 1) OVERALL DIMENSIONS

-So, let’s first focus on how to draw up the main frame of the wardrobe – often referred to as the carcass.
+Let’s first focus on how to draw up the main frame of the wardrobe – often referred to as the carcass.
 As with most design projects, the first step is to measure up the space we want to install the wardrobe into.
 In this example, the wardrobe fits into an alcove in the wall.
 Once the survey is done, we’ll offset the dimensions to allow clearance for any tolerances in the existing walls.
 This is especially important when working on old properties where the walls never tend not to be quite level or square.
 It’s always necessary to leave some tolerance to work with to avoid building something that doesn’t fit.
-If your’re not placing your wardrobe into an alcove, then the dimensions will be decided by whatever other constraints there may be – ceiling height, corners etc.
+If you’re not placing your wardrobe into an alcove, then the dimensions will be decided by whatever other constraints there may be – ceiling height, corners etc.

 Taking the survey dimensions shown, and allowing for a 10mm shadow gap on the sides, our carcass dimensions come out as 2330mm tall x 3015mm wide x 550mm deep.
 Because we are using sliding doors that require runners to be installed at the top and bottom, we need to offset these profiles by another 60mm – as we’ll discover later when looking at the door assemblies.